Speaker

 Presentation History:

-● I presented this at Music City Tech 2019 in Nashville: https://musiccitytech.com/speakers/
+● I presented this at Music City Tech conference in 2019 in Nashville: https://musiccitytech.com/speakers/

-● November 2019, I was invited to a retreat and provided a ½ day workshop for team building and relationship management for the staff of ALSAC/St. Jude’s Regional staff.
+● November 2019, I was invited to facilitate a ½ day workshop for team building retreat for a Fortune 100 company.

 ● In early 2020, before COVID, I facilitated a team leadership workshop for the Memphis Junior League.

-● Summer of 2020, one of the law firms in Memphis hosted an extended (virtual) lunch and learn Enneagram team assessment workshop – Was reviewed as extremely beneficial and a lot of fun!
+● Summer of 2020, one of the local law firms hired me to host an extended (virtual) lunch and learn for them

 ● March 2021: Guest speaker (virtually) for the Memphis DevOps monthly luncheon from the Memphis Technology